mynkbhardwaj87007-spec/ev_adoption_analysis/README.md

-⚡ EV Adoption & Renewable Energy — A State-Level Analysis
+#⚡ EV Adoption & Renewable Energy — A State-Level Analysis

 Does a cleaner electricity grid actually predict higher EV adoption?
 I tested this assumption statistically across all 50 US states + DC — and the answer surprised me.

-Show Image
-Show Image
-Show Image
-Show Image
-Show Image

 🔑 TL;DR